Exotic t-structures and actions of quantum affine algebras: Introduction

 In this paper we will achieve this goal in the case $G=SL_m$ and $\ul = (\omega_{k_1}, \dots, \omega_{k_n})$ where $\omega_1, \dots, \omega_{m-1}$ are the fundamental weights of $SL_m$.
 Following our notation from earlier papers we will write $\uk = (k_1, \dots, k_n)$ and denote $\Gr^{\ul}$ in this case as $Y(\uk)$.
 One of our main results, Theorem \ref{thm:skew-app}, defines and characterizes a certain family of natural t-structure on $Y(\uk)$.

-The argument behind Theorem \ref{thm:skew-app} involves a general approach to constructing t-structures using categorical actions of quantum affine algebra actions.
+The argument behind Theorem \ref{thm:skew-app} involves a general approach to constructing t-structures using categorical actions of quantum affine algebras.
 Before explaining this in more detail (see Section \ref{sec:qaffaction}) we describe further motivation for this paper coming from an approach to proving some conjectures by Lusztig.